Press release Arisa

 Utrecht, May 13, 2019

-Arisa has been involved in the Covenant since the start of the negotiations and is pleased that ambitious agreements are now being made to make the natural stone sector more fair and more sustainable.
-What is unique about this Covenant is that contracting authorities such as government departments and municipalities also sign the Covenant and therefore start working on sustainable procurement of natural stone.
+Arisa has been involved in the Initiative since the start of the negotiations and is pleased that ambitious agreements are now being made to make the natural stone sector more fair and more sustainable.
+What is unique about this Initiative is that contracting authorities such as government departments and municipalities also sign the Initiative and therefore start working on sustainable procurement of natural stone.

 Problems in the natural stone chain